jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 # Introduction

-This is a collection of questions that I have been asked, and that have been asked of me, during job interviews.
+This is a collection of questions that I have encountered during job interviews.
-The technical questions are mostly related to Electrical Engineering and Programming.
+The technical questions are related to Electrical Engineering and Programming.
-Included are notes describing how I would answer a question as well as what I am looking for in an answer.
+And included are notes describing how I would answer a question as well as what I am looking for in an answer.

 # Questions For Managers

-1. I have read several books related to managing projects which align with my idea of an ideal workplace.
+1. I have read several books related to project management which align with my idea of an ideal workplace.
 Tell me if you have read any of the following:
   1. Peopleware by Tom DeMarco